adri326/5dchess-notation/README.md

 ### Branching

-Branching notation (as in SAN) is not yet supported, and it is unknown how it should behave with the super-physical coordinates.
+Branching notation (as in SAN+RAV) is not yet supported, and it is unknown how it should behave with the super-physical coordinates.
 Possibilities include:

-- Keeping parenthesis-enclosed super-physical coordinates and simply introducing branching (both are compatible as long as token priority is introduced)
+- Keeping parenthesis-enclosed super-physical coordinates and simply introducing branching (both are compatible as long as token priority is introduced or if a recursive block is introduced with a space-isolated parenthesis)
 - Having square bracket-enclosed super-physical coordinates and parenthesis-enclosed branches
 - Having square bracket-enclosed super-physical coordinates *in* parenthesis-enclosed branches
 - Remove the parentheses around super-physical coordinates, at the cost of readability
+- Use indentation to indicate recursive blocks
+- Include the block depth within the turn indicator (`2w1.` or `2~1w.`, for instance)

 ### Omission